|$935 – $2,195||Price Range||$895 – $1,495|

 Next, how much do you weigh?
-If it’s over 250 lb, we highly recommend going with Saatva, or look into the Casper Hybrid and Wave Hybrid.
+If it’s over 250 lb, we highly recommend going with Saatva or look into the Casper Hybrid and Wave Hybrid.

 Last, are you a hot sleeper?
 If you are, we think you’ll sleep slightly cooler on the Saatva mattress due to its coils and firmness level.

-We hope this comparison was helpful.
+When looking at Saatva compared to Casper, there is much to consider, so we hope this comparison was helpful.
 Thanks for choosing to spend your time with The Slumber Yard.

 - 365 Nights Trial Period

 The Casper mattress ships for free and arrives at your doorstep rolled up and compressed in a box.
 From there, you’ll move the box to your desired room and then unroll and unpack the mattress.
 Just make sure to give the mattress 24-72 hours before using it so it can fully inflate.

 Once the mattress arrives, Casper offers you a 100-night risk-free trial period.
 So they’re giving you three months and change to test out the bed and decide whether you want to keep it.
 That’s how these online bed-in-a-box companies get around not having thousands of retail stores spread across the country.